muddasirfaiyaj66/problem-solving/README.md

         976. Largest Perimeter Triangle.exe
         1005.
 Maximize Sum Of Array After K Negations.exe 1013.
-Partition Array Into Three Parts With Equal Sum.exe
+Partition Array Into Three Parts With Equal Sum.exe 1217.
+Minimum Cost to Move Chips to The Same Position.exe
 ```

 ## Compiling and Running